qjcg/2015-06-22-caltech-python-1/index.md

 so that you can share your work with them easily, and to use that language *well*.

-We are interested in understanding the relationship between the weather and the number of mosquitos occuring in a particular year so that we can plan mosquito control measures accordingly.
-The data we have to address this problem comes from the local government and are stored in tables in [comma-separated values](reference.html#comma-separated-values) (CSV) files.
-Each file holds the data for a single location, each row holds the information for a single year at that location, and the columns hold the data on both mosquito numbers and the average temperature and rainfall from the beginning of mosquito breeding season.
-The first few rows of our first file look like:

----
-year,temperature,rainfall,mosquitos
-2001,87,222,198
-2002,72,103,105
-2003,77,176,166
----

-We want to:

-*   load that data into memory,
-*   calculate the average inflammation per day across all patients, and
-*   plot the result.

-To do all that, we'll have to learn a little bit about programming.

 > ## Prerequisites {.prereq}
 >
 > Learners need to understand the concepts of files and directories